Topics Map > Services > Security

 - Back up your data on a regular basis.

-- Use care when downloading and installing apps and services to your device.
+- Use Extreme Caution when downloading and installing apps and services to your device.
 Ensure that you are downloading from a reputable Web site or from the device's "app store."

 - Be cautious when opening unsolicited emails, text messages, and when clicking on links or attachments contained in those messages.